Totara Official Logo

 7. Make a space to highlight questions and ideas

-8. Provide notes after the sessio
+8. Provide notes after the session

 Welcome your remote learners!